 Imagine the tiny turtles poking their way out of their eggs and imagine being part of it yourself.

-The babies face more challenges than ever including:
+Today, the baby hatchlings face more challenges than ever including:

 • Eggs are often crushed by beach activities.